stitchdata/docs/_connect-files/api/objects/destinations/v4/destination-object-v4.md

     sub-type: "destination form properties"
     url: "{{ api.form-properties.destination-forms.section }}"
     description: |
       Parameters for connecting to the destination, excluding any sensitive credentials.
 The parameters must adhere to the `type` of destination.

+      **Note**: When included in responses, this object will contain the current values for the destination's form properties.
+If an optional property (`is_required: false`) has not been provided, it will not be present in this object.

   - name: "report_card"
     type: "object"